Patterns for Blockchain Data Migration: Blockchain Migration Patterns

+\item Consistency is preserved as all blockchain activities are frozen on distributed instances of the BAL or blockchain nodes, and the snapshot is created after reaching time to finality.

-\item As BCs are immutable, all state/SC updated after a given block number can be easily identified by traversing over the recent blocks.
-Therefore, TXs need to freeze while getting a snapshot of only the states/SCs that were updated after the initial migration and recreating them on the target BC.
-Thus, a snapshot on a BC can be made relatively faster than in a database, which needs to freeze all TXs due to the difficulty in determining data that got changed when the migration process begins.
+\item Transactions could be made to freeze only while getting the snapshot of states, smart contracts, and transactions that were updated after initiating the snapshotting process.
+Thus, a snapshot on a blockchain can be made relatively faster than in a database, which needs to freeze all transactions due to the difficulty in determining the data that got changed once the migration process begins.